anfeichtinger/open-trainer-project-poc/README.md

-# Open Trainer Project
+# Open Trainer Project (Discontinued)
-### Free and open source game trainers by pharrax
+### Free and open source game trainer by pharrax
 Trainers are written in C# with help of open source library memory.dll (https://github.com/erfg12/memory.dll/wiki)

 ## Who are you?
-I'm pharrax just a IT-student trying to learn.
-You can write me per mail for questions: pharrax.xda@gmail.com
+Hello, my name is Andreas.
+I'm just a guy trying to learn.

 ## Why do this?
 I wanted to give something to the community.
 Whenever I use a trainer I'm never sure what it does exactly.
 So I read a little into the topic and decided to write my own trainer.
-I'm pretty sure I'll make more based on this first one.

 ## How to use?
 Just go to the releases tab in this repository and download the trainer you want.